 The Sun, on the other hand, reported the question “overall, do you think this week’s budget is a fair one or not?” – they found that 44% answered “yes”, 31% “no” and 25% “don’t know”.

 The overall picture from YouGov clearly shows the unpopularity of the government’s economic policies and that the Labour message of “too far, too fast” is clearly one the majority of the public agrees with.
 However, while Labour still holds the lead in the opinion polls with 41 per cent share of the vote, YouGov found that Conservative and government support continues to rise.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.